1985 Liberian general election: Background

 The True Whig Party, founded in 1869, was one of the oldest political parties in the world and the oldest in Africa.
 In power from 1877, the party was mostly composed of Americo-Liberians, who constituted less than one per cent of the population in the census of 1962.
 President William Tubman ruled from 1947 until his death in 1971 and William Tolbert continued afterwards, winning the 1975 elections.
 However, in 1980 he was overthrown in a coup; Master Sergeant led a group of conspirators and removed Tolbert from office on 12 April 1980.
 According to his account, the group wanted to arrest Tolbert and when he resisted, he was shot dead.
 A counter-insurgency operation on 16 April was put down and Samuel Doe gained full control of the government.
 Doe's military People Redemption Council (PRC) invoked martial law and took control of all legislative and executive powers.
 This led to numerous executions, rampant corruption, increasing rates of unemployment and decreasing health conditions.
 At the UN General council, the new government announced that elections would be possibly held by 1983.
 Samuel Doe also built his image internationally by having border issues fixed with neighbouring countries and also promised a fair trial to the family of Tolbert.

 During 1984, a new draft constitutional was approved in a referendum, which provided for a 58-member civilian and military Interim National Assembly, headed by Samuel Doe as president.

 Electoral system

 The bicameral Legislature consisted of a 26-member Senate and a 64-member House of Representatives.
 Each of the 13 counties elected two senators and at least two Representatives.
 Senators served a nine year term and were elected by first-past-the-post voting.
 Representatives were elected from single-member districts, also by first-past-the-post voting.

 The voting age was 18.
-Persons of foreign origin, insane and convicted of crimes were not eligible.
+Persons of foreign origin, declared insane or and convicted of crimes were not eligible.
 Candidates for the House of Representatives were required to have been resident in the country for one year before the elections, be a taxpayer and be at least 25 years old.
 Senate candidates had to be at least 30.